Jcanotorr06/nubis/Readme.md

 # Nubis

-Foobar is a Python library for dealing with word pluralization.
+Nubis is a Dex for the Polygon Network in development

 ## Installation